FIDE: Foundation and early years (up to 1939)

+In 1904, L'union Amicale, a French chess association, attempted to establish an international chess federation.
 In April 1914, an initiative was taken in St. Petersburg, Russia, to form an international chess federation.
-Another attempt was made in July 1914 during the Mannheim International Chess Tournament, but further efforts temporarily came to an end as a result of the outbreak of World War I. In 1920, another attempt to organize an international federation was made at the Gothenburg Tournament.
+Another attempt was made in July 1914 during the Mannheim International Chess Tournament.
+Further efforts temporarily came to an end as a result of the outbreak of World War I. In 1920, another attempt to organize an international federation was made at the Gothenburg Tournament.